bearandhammer/knowledge-vault/obsidian-vault/📰 Blog Notes (Archive)/Current/Untitled.md

 Adding your specific UNIX user to the 'docker' group is a particular nice piece of frosting on the cake, that allows the running of docker commands as the non-root user.

 The 'docker' group already existed in my case, with my assumption being that the engine installation created this for me.
-You are able to verify this with the following command regardless, and this will prompt if the grou:
+You are able to verify this with the following command regardless, and this will prompt if the group already exists:

 ```text
 sudo groupadd docker
 ```

-$USER = your UNIX user.
+To add your UNIX user to the group, run this command, substituting in your username in place of '$USER':

 ```text
 sudo usermod -aG docker $USER
 ```

+## Tooling

+Two key extensions to obtain at this point, before going any further, are 'Remote - WSL' and 'Docker Explorer'.
+Remote WSL enables you to connect to and open folders within WSL, enabling you to open a version of Visual Studio Code in the context of WSL.
+With Visual Studio Code

 ## Get SQL